xero/moebius-web/README.md

 # Load Brush

-Loads an ANS, XBin, or Bin file, which can be used as a stamp using the 'Custom Brush' tool.
+Loads an AnsiEdit, ANS, XBin, or Bin file, which can be used as a stamp using the 'Custom Brush' tool.
 After this option is chosen the 'Custom Brush Tool' is automatically selected.

 See also '[Custom Brush](#custombrush)' and '[Save Brush](#savebrush)'.